saramazaheri/Prolog-Lanugage/README.md

 # Prolog-Lanugage
-It's a prolog language project that I provided for Logic course Spring 2021
+Logic Project in Spring 2021